 Visiting Blue Cave – there’s just one way to enter

 There are many tours and day trips that visit the Blue Cave from Split, Hvar, Vis, or Trogir.
 However, no matter which tour you choose and no matter which way you get to Biševo island, there is just one company that is actually allowed to enter the Blue Cave.
 They have special tiny boats that are approved for entering the cave and run official ‘tours’ that last just 10-15 minutes.

 Any Blue Cave tour that you book, will bring you to Bisevo island.
 There you will board a small boat that takes you inside the Blue Cave itself.
-Ticket price for this small boat (around 10 EUR for adults) is often included in your excursion price and the tour guide will buy the tickets upon arrival on the island.
-If you book a quality Blue Cave tour from Split or the nearby islands, you don’t really need to worry about any of the practical details.
+Ticket price for this small boat is usually not included in your excursion price but the tour guide will help you buy the tickets upon arrival on the island.
+If you book a Blue Cave tour from Split or the nearby islands, you don’t really need to worry about any of the practical details.